 Inside The Ukrainian Clinic Making '3-Parent Babies' For Women Who Are Infertile

-In a clinic on a side street in Kiev, the capital of Ukraine, doctors are doing something that, as far as is publicly known, is being done nowhere else in the world: Using DNA from three different people to create babies for women who are infertile.
+In a clinic on a side street in Kiev, the capital of Ukraine, doctors are doing something that, as far as is publicly known, is being done nowhere else in the world: using DNA from three different people to create babies for women who are infertile.

 "If you can help these families to achieve their own babies, why it must be forbidden?"
 Valery Zukin, director of the Nadiya Clinic, asks as he peers over his glasses.
 "It is a dream to want to have a genetic connection with a baby."